github-pratik/github-pratik/README.md

 - 👋 Hi, I’m @github-pratik
-- 👀 I’m interested in Java, C, website
+- 👀 I’m interested in Java, C++, Website
 - 🌱 I’m currently learning Java and responsive website
 - 📫 How to reach me shorturl.at/lrG57